brunozalc/raftlike/design.typ

   ]
 ) <fig-architecture>

+The system spawns three async tasks at startup that run concurrently.
+As shown in
-As shown in @fig-architecture, the three tasks are:
+@fig-architecture, the three tasks are:

-+ *Election Timeout Task* - Monitors for leader failures and initiates elections through RPC
++ *Election Timeout Task* - Followers monitor for leader failures and initiate elections through RPC
 + *Heartbeat Task* - When leader, sends periodic append entries to followers through RPC
 + *HTTP Handler Task* - Accepts and processes client requests

-All tasks share access to the `RaftNode` state through `Arc<Mutex<>>`, ensuring thread-safe coordination.
+All tasks share access to the `RaftNode` state through `Arc<Mutex<>>`, which ensures that the operations are thread-safe.

 == Election Timeout Mechanism